 We know each cancer is different, yet we treat them much the same.
 A major challenge is that we don’t have the information to know ahead of time which treatments will work and which won't.
-This means that frequently clinicians either overtreat or undertreat cancers, or there is no meaningful treatment at all.
-This results in significant variation in care across healthcare systems and unsustainable growth in healthcare expenditure as populations age and cancer risk is increased.
+This is why we have ICGC ARGO.

-ICGC ARGO will analyse specimens from cancer patients with high quality clinical data to address outstanding questions that are vital to our quest to defeat cancer.
-These key key clinical questions and patient clinical data drive the interrogation of cancer genomes, and bring experts together to translate this knowledge in a way that impacts patients.
+ICGC ARGO will uniformly analyze specimens from 100,000 cancer patients with high quality clinical data to address outstanding questions that are vital to our quest to defeat cancer.

-The ARGO project will aim to address the following specific questions:
+The ARGO project aims to address the following questions: